Appendix: Non-Inertial Reference Frame

 File-Based Specification

 Non-inertial reference frame data can be provided by specifying a filename in the nonInertialReferenceFrame run control file variable.
-This file contains the time-dependent center of gravity, acceleration, and angular velocity.
-An example specfication is shown below.
+This file contains the time-dependent center of gravity, translational acceleration, and angular velocity.
+It does not contain a separate angular-acceleration column.
+An example specification is shown below.

 File-based non-inertial reference frame specification in the run control file (.vars file)